H256/gekko-quasar-ui/README.md

-# Quasar UI
+# Gekko - Quasar UI Edition

-This is my personal try to port the original Gekko UI to the Quasar Framework for practice.
+This is my personal try to port the original Gekko UI to the Quasar Framework.
+It's based off the original code from the [Gekko trading bot](https://gekko.wizb.it/) UI.

 ## Usage